Climate Migration City Project

 As a result of the City of Choice project, Nairobi is providing migrants with access to sustainable, green employment; improving its public spaces and waterways; and strengthening its commitment to a just and inclusive green transition.

 The city’s initial investment in this project is helping spur further commitments to inclusive climate action.
-For example, Governor Arthur Sajaka has appointed Nairobi City County’s first ever Chief Officer for Social Services and Refugee Affairs, with the mandate to improve socioeconomic programming for displaced communities.
+For example, Governor Arthur Sakaja has appointed Nairobi City County’s first-ever Chief Officer for Social Services and Refugee Affairs, with the mandate to improve socioeconomic programming for displaced communities.
 The City of Choice project’s goals are also reflected in the ongoing work of Nairobi’s River Commission, which plans to create an inclusive green jobs corridor along the city’s riverfront.

 KEEP IN TOUCH